 The New York City Police Department (NYPD), the largest police force in the country, has been using the technology since 2011.
 In August 2019, the technology was used to locate a man who had planted three hoax bombs throughout Manhattan.
 Within two hours of the devices being found, every NYPD officer’s mobile phone received a photograph of the suspect based on surveillance footage fed to the department’s Facial Identification Section (FIS) software.
 The suspect was arrested later that night.

-Despite privacy concerns being a issue, there has been very little done on a federal level.
+Despite privacy concerns being a bipartisan issue, there has been very little done on a federal level.
 In March this year, Republican Senator Roy Blunt and Democrat Senator Brian Schatz authored The Commercial Facial Recognition Privacy Act of 2019.
 This bill sought to prohibit companies from using facial recognition to track individuals in public or selling facial data without user consent.
 The bill, however, never made it to a vote on the Senate floor.